 For more specific questions and inquiries, your personal contact is:

-Harold works specifically with active service members and their families to ensure a smooth transition to Western Washington University.
-Contact Harold directly with questions on how to apply for admission, how earned credits will transfer, or any general enrollment questions.
+Jeanne works specifically with active service members and their families to ensure a smooth transition to Western Washington University.
+Contact her directly with questions on how to apply for admission, how earned credits will transfer, or any general enrollment questions.

 Additional campus resources